Gagniuc/PC-World/README.md

 ### Network tools screen

 The main networking screen preserved the general structure of the PC World interface.
 The embedded browser controls remained visible at the top, while the central area used a world map as the visual background for the networking section.
 Four dedicated controls provided access to the principal tools: **Scanare IP** for IP scanning, **Viteza de raspuns** for response testing, **Scanare porturi** for TCP port scanning, and **Server Web** for the integrated HTTP server.
+This arrangement shows how the network functions were added as another working layer of `CD.exe` rather than as a separate utility package.
+The reader could move from the software catalog to Internet browsing or network diagnostics while remaining inside the same PC World shell.

 <div align="center">